reaby/PetoGraphicsWeb/README.md

 - View graphics in other tab and stream it using browser source in eg. OBS or vMix
 - Easily runnable using executable in Windows

+## Installation

+Download latest release from [releases](https://github.com/SampsaKaskela/PetoGraphicsWeb/releases) page.

+Extract .zip file and inside directory run `PetoGraphicsWeb.exe` to start the application.
+Application will open in your systems default browser at `http://localhost:5000`.

 ## Development

 ### Starting the project